weshulz/LOE_Calculator/README.md

 - `index.html` — main UI
 - `main.js` — calculation logic and UI wiring
 - `main.css` — minimal styles
-- `data/services.json` — service definitions (Services, ATTC, Buffer).
+- `data/services.json` — service values (Services, ATTC, Buffer).
 This file is used to populate the Service Type select.
+If changing the values does not have an effect, you need to edit them in main.js.
+The json file calls may fail depending on user setup.

 Overview
 --------